Azure Monitor Logs cost calculations and options

 Standard and Premium pricing tiers

-Workspaces created before April 2016 can continue to use the Standard and Premium pricing tiers that have fixed data retention of 30 days and 365 days, respectively.
-New workspaces can't be created in the Standard or Premium pricing tiers.
-If a workspace is moved out of these tiers, it can't be moved back.
-Workspaces in these pricing tiers don't support the use of Basic Logs.
+Workspaces cannot be created in or moved to the Standard or Premium pricing tiers since October 1, 2016.
+Workspaces already in these pricing tiers can continue to use them, but if a workspace is moved out of these tiers, it can't be moved back.
+The Standard and Premium pricing tiers have fixed data retention of 30 days and 365 days, respectively.
+Workspaces in these pricing tiers don't support the use of Basic Logs and Data Archive.
 Data ingestion meters on your Azure bill for these legacy tiers are called "Data Analyzed."

 Microsoft Defender for Cloud with legacy pricing tiers

 The following considerations pertain to legacy Log Analytics tiers and how usage is billed for Microsoft Defender for Cloud:

 - If the workspace is in the legacy Standard or Premium tier, Microsoft Defender for Cloud is billed only for Log Analytics data ingestion, not per node.

 - If the workspace is in the legacy Per Node tier, Microsoft Defender for Cloud is billed using the current Microsoft Defender for Cloud node-based pricing model.

 - In other pricing tiers (including commitment tiers), if Microsoft Defender for Cloud was enabled before June 19, 2017, Microsoft Defender for Cloud is billed only for Log Analytics data ingestion.
 Otherwise, Microsoft Defender for Cloud is billed using the current Microsoft Defender for Cloud node-based pricing model.

 More information on pricing tier limitations is available at Azure subscription and service limits, quotas, and constraints.